Akilah A. Walker and Kwana Martinez in the 2021 digital Pacific Playwrights Festival reading of Covenant by York Walker.

-The Pacific Playwrights Festival (PPF) annually presents seven new plays in staged readings and full productions during a three-day period.
+The Pacific Playwrights Festival (PPF) annually* presents seven new plays in full productions, staged readings and in-process presentations during a three-day period.
 Audiences consist of local playgoers and representatives from theatres nationwide.

 PPF provides a gathering place for writers and theatre professionals to connect and share ideas and interests in the context of a festival that promotes the latest and best in American playwriting.

-Since then, the Pacific Playwrights Festival has introduced well over 100 plays to nationwide audiences, including the world premieres of Qui Nguyen's Vietgone, Julia Cho's The Language Archive, Amy Freed's The Beard of Avon, Lynn Nottage's Intimate Apparel, Rolin Jones' The Intelligent Design of Jenny Chow, Donald Margulies' Shipwrecked!
-An Entertainment and Melissa Ross' Of Good Stock.
+Since then, the Pacific Playwrights Festival has introduced more than 140 plays to nationwide audiences, including Lucas Hnath's A Doll's House, Part 2, Qui Nguyen's Vietgone, Julia Cho's The Language Archive, Amy Freed's The Beard of Avon, Lynn Nottage's Intimate Apparel, Rolin Jones' The Intelligent Design of Jenny Chow, Donald Margulies' Shipwrecked!
+An Entertainment, Lauren Gunderson's I and You and Lauren Yee's Cambodian Rock Band.
+The festival is part of the theatre's new-play development program, The [email protected]

-SCR is currently considering material for the 20th annual Pacific Playwrights Festival, drawing from commissioned work, projects nominated by other theatres and scripts submitted for production consideration.
+For the 2022 festival, SCR considered material from many sources, including commissioned work, projects nominated by other theatres and scripts submitted for production consideration.
 See complete information on submission procedures.

 See the list of plays presented during previous Pacific Playwrights Festivals.